fatchickenugget/pupper-simulations/README.md

 ## Contributing

 This is the official repository for the Triton Pupper Simulations team.
-For contributions, please follow the team's development guidelines.
+For contributions, please follow the team's development guidelines and the branch workflow described above.

 ## License